TypedUseCase/tuc-console/README.md

     | Known of PersonId
     | Unknown

-and PersonId = PersonId of System.Guid
+and PersonId = PersonId of Id

 // Streams

-type InteractionCollectorStream = InteractionEvent list
+type InteractionCollectorStream = Stream<InteractionEvent>

 // Services